-Find out how much U.S. couples spent on their weddings in 2017, and click through to see which celebrities splurged the most on their own special days.
+Find out what the average wedding cost is for U.S. couples, and click through to see which celebrities splurged the most on their own special days.

 Average Wedding Cost: $33,391